 - Get help from Compass in understanding insurance basics, troubleshooting insurance coverage issues, seeking financial assistance for medical care and other living expenses, and finding answers to legal questions related to work, school, and disability/government benefits.
 Highly trained case managers are there to provide personalized, one-on-one service to help people with CF and their families in dealing with challenges related to life with CF.

 - Get motivated and trained to maintain your physical and emotional well-being through programs to build strength and improve posture with fewer symptoms if you are on supplemental oxygen or experience breathlessness.
-Beam provides online classes that are both live and on-demand with instructors living with or working with people with CF. This is a monthly, subscription-based service that comes with a fee, however, you may be able to get a reduced fee or qualify for free access.
+Beam provides online classes that are both live and on-demand with instructors living with or working with people with CF. This is a monthly, subscription-based service that comes with a fee.

 Belong to Community

 As people with CF live longer, the individual experience can feel isolating when others with the same disease can look so different based on their mutation, how they maintain or respond to treatments, and their personal circumstance.

 But as diverse as CF is, you are part of that diversity and you can belong to a community that is there for you when you need it, however you want to connect.

 - If you want to connect with someone who is living with advanced disease or is going through a life transition that you’re experiencing or want to learn more about, you can find them through CF Peer Connect.
 As a one-to-one peer support program for people with CF and their family members ages 16 and older, CF Peer Connect can match you with someone based on aspects of living with CF so you don’t have to feel alone.